People

 Profile

-Fathima is a Lecturer in Accounting at the department of Economics, Finance and Accounting (EFA) at the University of Leicester School of Business.
-She joined the university in January 2020.
-Previously she has worked at Queen Mary University of London and Kingston University London.
+Fathima Rakeeb is a Lecturer in Accounting at the School of Accounting and Finance (SoAF), University of Leicester School of Business.
+She currently serves as Engagement Lead for the School and has previously held other leadership and administrative roles.
+Before joining Leicester, she worked at Queen Mary University of London and Kingston University London.

 Research